-workers in the three skill groups will specialize in the performance of tasks for which they have a comparative advantage (hence the Ricardian nature of the model).
+The above schematic presents the nucleus of what Acemoglu and Autor (2011) call a "Ricardian" model of the labor market.
+The model includes three skill groups, and workers in these groups perform tasks of varying complexity.
+The line in the figure represents the distribution of potential tasks, with the most complex task appearing on the right end of the line and the least complex on the left.
+The authors show that under plausible assumptions, workers in the three skill groups will specialize in the performace of tasks for which they have a comparative advantage (hence the Ricardian nature of the model).
 Because high-skill workers can perform complex tasks more efficiently than workers in the other two groups, high-skill workers specialize in the tasks that lie to the right of I_H , the border that divides their tasks from those performed by middle-skill workers.
 The middle-skill workers perform the intermediate tasks between I_H and I_L , with the low-skill workers performing the tasks to the left of I_L .

 The schematic also depicts a leftward movement in I_H to I'H , indicating that the set of tasks performed by high-skill workers has grown.
 One reason this can occur is technical change.
 For example, a new invention in the hands of high-skill workers might allow them to perform tasks just to the left of the previous I_H more efficiently than the middle-skill workers can.
 Even though high-skill workers are always paid more than middle-skill workers (another implication of the model), the new invention could boost the productivity of the high-skill workers in tasks just to the left of I_H by enough to make high-skill workers the most efficient group to perform those tasks.
 If so, then the set of high-skill tasks will expand as I_H moves leftward, leaving the group of middle-skill workers to be squeezed onto a smaller set of task opportunities.
-The resulting reduction of middle-skill labor demand can reduce their real wages in absolute terms.38
+The resulting reduction of middle-skill labor demand can reduce their real wages in absolute terms.40